dpc10ster/RJafrocBook/docs/12-froc.md

 ## Discussion {#froc-paradigm-discussion}

 This chapter has introduced the FROC paradigm, the terminology used to describe it and a common operating characteristic associated with it, namely the FROC.
-In the author's experience this paradigm there are several areas of possible confusion.
-The following suggestions may reduce further confusion:
+There are several areas of possible confusion to avoid which consider the following suggestions:

 -   Avoid using the term "lesion-specific" to describe location-specific paradigms.
 -   Avoid using the term "lesion" when one means a "suspicious region" that may or may not be a true lesion.